-Instagram is undoubtedly one of the biggest social media platforms in today’s times.
+Instagram is undoubtedly one of the biggest social media platforms today.
 Owned by Facebook, Instagram offers great potential for businesses to undertake their marketing campaigns and run ads.

 With over 1 billion active users, Instagram is the second most engaged platform after Facebook.
 Unsurprisingly, the majority of the people on the platform, about 71% to be precise, are young adults below the age of 35.